gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.SectionItem.md

 > `optional` **name**: `string`

-- Name of the section
+- Name of the section.

 ***